Design in the Profile Window

 - Click on the Projected Intersected… button.
 In the Projected Features group box, press the Clear button and then the Select… button.
 Scroll down the list and double-click on PIPE-0.
 Press OK three times to return to the main screen.

 - You should now be able to see the projection of the culvert on the stream cross section.
 Use Zoom extents or Pan the view if the cross section is not visible.
 The projected pipe is displayed as a very thin oval shape (if the cross section was exactly perpendicular to the centerline it would be displayed as a vertical line).
-This should appear similar to the figure below:

 The next step is to draw a road template on the cross section: